-- Prior to the approval of the First Reserved Matters Application which contains residential development, a Site-wide Housing Strategy will be submitted to and approved by the Local Planning Authority.
-This strategy will demonstrate how residential development will provide the delivery of, quantum of and phasing of;

-- Market Housing;

-- Affordable Housing, including tenure type and mix

-- Custom or self-build plots

-- Lifetime homes

-- Specialist accommodation for older people (including extra care)

-- Wheelchair Adapted homes

-- Passivhaus Standard (or equivalent) homes.

-- This Site-Wide Housing Strategy will be updated as the development progresses with each update being first submitted to and approved in writing by the Local Planning Authority.
-The first update is to be provided prior to the commencement of the 3001st dwelling, and then prior to the commencement of the 3751st, 4501st, 5251st and 5751st dwellings, to coincide with the viability review process as detailed in the S106 agreement, unless otherwise first agreed in writing with the local planning authority.
+- Custom or self-build plots; - Lifetime homes; - Specialist accommodation for older people (including extra care); - Wheelchair Adapted homes; - Passivhaus Standard (or equivalent) homes;. - This Site-Wide Housing Strategy will be updated as the development progresses with each update being first submitted to and approved in writing by the Local Planning Authority.
+The first update is to be provided prior to the commencement of the 2000th dwelling, and then prior to the commencement of the 3,000th, 4,000th, 5,000th and 5,800th dwellings, to coincide with the viability review process as detailed in the S106 agreement, unless otherwise first agreed in writing with the local planning authority.